What is digital transformation for small businesses?

 How much does digital transformation cost for a small business?

-Costs vary.
+Costs vary based on your needs.
 You might only need a monthly software subscription, or you may need to invest in new equipment and training.
-Focus on affordable solutions that solve a clear problem and give you a good return.
+Focus on affordable solutions that solve a clear problem and deliver a measurable return.

 Disclaimer